 Frequency of Individual Cow Testing

 Most (77%) producers reported an approximately monthly or more frequent test of SCC for individual cows.
 Sand-bedded free-stall producers were half as likely to test approximately monthly.
 A review of the answers given (including comments) suggests to us there may be some confusion among farmers interpreting whether or not they participate in DHIA SCC testing.
 Prior experience suggests some farmers might confuse bulk tank SCC testing provided by their milk cooperatives, the ability to submit individual cow samples for SCC testing through their milk cooperative, and subscriptions to DHIA testing services.
 Such confusion might explain the some of the variation observed in answers provided to this question.

+Maybe even not include this as people seemed so confused about it

 Herd size

 The median herd size among all dairies was 59.5 cows (Fig 4).
 Producers using free-stall barns and producers using multiple housing systems housed more cows than producers using tie-stall barns (p ≤ 0.08).
 Despite this difference, the majority of producers using free-stall had a similar herd size to all other housing strategies.

+There a way to show this statistically?

 Years of dairy farming experience

 There was wide variation in experience in all housing bedding categories (Fig. 5).
 Years of overall management experience and organic experience were similar among housing bedding strategies, despite a narrower band of organic experience.
 There was no difference in years of experience (overall or organic) between housing/bedding strategy (p > 0.05).
 However, producers that used free-stall bedded with sand tended to have less experience, while producers using tie-stall bedding with wood tended to have the most experience.

+Actually put in mean years experience here with p values?

 CONCLUSIONS